 - You start studying other things all of a sudden (things that you aren’t interested in)

 - You go days sometimes months without even thinking of studying.

 These are common occurrences in any normal learning routine, but why does it happen?
 For starters, we don’t exactly have the best attention span in the animal kingdom.
 An average goldfish has a longer attention span than a human being.
 However, the upside to this is that we are incredible multi-taskers.
 Now, if multitasking were as effective in language learning as intense concentration, then we wouldn’t have the problem of falling behind on our studies.

 What Is The Don’t Break The Chain Technique?

 The “Don’t Break The Chain” method isn’t necessarily a new technique.
-Jerry Seinfeld first named it as a motivational technique which marks the production levels and achievements throughout any given period (monthly, weekly, daily, etc.).
+Jerry Seinfeld first named it as a motivational technique that marks the production levels and achievements throughout any given period (monthly, weekly, daily, etc.).
 Progress is usually kept on a hard copy of a schedule such as a calendar, but phones and other handy devices are also an excellent way to keep track.
 But, in this series, we are going to improve the technique even further!

 For motivational purposes you can try simple things at first: